ResourceChest/custom-gpts/.github/ISSUE_TEMPLATE/thumbs-down-rating.md

 # Thumbs Down Rating for a GPT

-Please replace `[GPT id]` in the title with the id of the GPT you are giving a thumbs down.
+Please replace `GPT id` in the title with the id of the GPT you are giving a thumbs down (KEEP THE SQUARE BRACKETS).

 ## Why are you giving a thumbs down?